The Biblical Background to the kneeling prayer which is prayed today on the Feast of Pentecost

 June 8, 2014

 The readings for the first kneeling prayer are from: Deut 5:23-33, 6:1-3; 1 Cor.
 12:28-31, 13:1-12; Ps.
-69:7,8,1 and John 17:1-26.
-In the second kneeling prayer we read from Deut.
-6: 17-25; 1 Cor.
-11:13 -34, 14:1-17; Ps.
+69:7,8,1; and John 17:1-26.
+In the second kneeling prayer, we read from Deut.
+6:17-25; 1 Cor.
+11:13-34, 14:1-17; Ps.
 115:12,13; and Luke 24:36-53.
-During the third kneeling prayer we read from Deut.
+During the third kneeling prayer, we read from Deut.
 16:1-18; 1 Cor.14:18-40; and John 4:1-24.
-We notice that the church put the shadow in the reading of the Old Testament, followed by the reality in the Pauline reading from I Corinthians, between the law of Moses and the role of the Holy Spirit’s gifts in the Church.
+We notice that the church presents the shadow in the reading of the Old Testament, followed by the reality in the Pauline reading from 1 Corinthians, between the law of Moses and the role of the Holy Spirit’s gifts in the Church.

 5. The same God who delivered the Israelites from the land of slavery is the same God who delivered us by His resurrection from the slavery of the enmity of death.
-The words of our Lord to Moses started by saying “And God spoke all these words, saying, "I am the LORD your God, who brought you out of the land of Egypt, out of the house of bondage” (Ex.
+The words of our Lord to Moses started by saying, “And God spoke all these words, saying, 'I am the LORD your God, who brought you out of the land of Egypt, out of the house of bondage'” (Ex.
 20:1).
-Similarly, by the resurrection of Christ “For as by a man came death, by a man has come also the resurrection of the dead.
+Similarly, by the resurrection of Christ, “For as by a man came death, by a man has come also the resurrection of the dead.
 For as in Adam all die, so also in Christ shall all be made alive” (1 Cor.
-15: 21-22).
+15:21-22).
 The physical slavery and the spiritual death are linked together by Egypt and the Resurrection.

 6. When Moses heard the words of the Lord, he built an altar: “And Moses wrote all the words of the LORD.
 And he rose early in the morning, and built an altar at the foot of the mountain, and twelve pillars, according to the twelve tribes of Israel” (Ex.
 24:4).
-Here on the Pentecost, God sent the Holy Spirit to dwell within the people so they became a temple for the Holy Spirit.
+Here on Pentecost, God sent the Holy Spirit to dwell within the people so they became a temple for the Holy Spirit.
 “Do you not know that you are God's temple and that God's Spirit dwells in you?”
 (1 Cor.
 3:16).
-The altar was built on twelve pillars and among the 120 (Acts 1:15) who were gathered in the Upper Room were the 11 disciples completed later by Matthias (Acts 1:26).
+The altar was built on twelve pillars, and among the 120 (Acts 1:15) who were gathered in the Upper Room were the 11 disciples completed later by Matthias (Acts 1:26).

-7. Moses shed the blood of the sacrifice in order to make the covenant between God and the Israelites “And Moses took half of the blood and put it in basins, and half of the blood he threw against the altar.
-Then he took the book of the covenant, and read it in the hearing of the people; and they said, "All that the LORD has spoken we will do, and we will be obedient."
-And Moses took the blood and threw it upon the people, and said, "Behold the blood of the covenant which the LORD has made with you in accordance with all these words" (Ex.
-24: 6-8).
-The blood of our Lord Jesus Christ became our mediator to reconcile us with the Father.
-“But now in Christ Jesus, you who once were far off have been brought near in the blood of Christ.
+7. Moses shed the blood of the sacrifice in order to make the covenant between God and the Israelites: “And Moses took half of the blood and put it in basins, and half of the blood he threw against the altar.
+Then he took the book of the covenant and read it in the hearing of the people; and they said, ‘All that the LORD has spoken we will do, and we will be obedient.’
+And Moses took the blood and threw it upon the people, and said, ‘Behold the blood of the covenant which the LORD has made with you in accordance with all these words’” (Ex.
+24:6-8).
+The blood of our Lord Jesus Christ became our mediator to reconcile us with the Father: “But now in Christ Jesus you who once were far off have been brought near in the blood of Christ.
 For he is our peace, who has made us both one, and has broken down the dividing wall of hostility, by abolishing in his flesh the law of commandments and ordinances, that he might create in himself one new man in place of the two, so making peace, and might reconcile us both to God in one body through the cross, thereby bringing the hostility to an end.
 And he came and preached peace to you who were far off and peace to those who were near; for through him we both have access in one Spirit to the Father.
 So then you are no longer strangers and sojourners, but you are fellow citizens with the saints and members of the household of God, built upon the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, in whom the whole structure is joined together and grows into a holy temple in the Lord; in whom you also are built into it for a dwelling place of God in the Spirit” (Eph.
 2:13-22).
-The covenant rule was to shed half of the sacrifice and to separate them apart and for the two people who want to make the covenant to pass between the two halves (Gen. 15:9-18).
-The Holy Spirit put us in a covenant with God, so this time the Holy Spirit dwelt in us, and God Himself is finding His place of Rest in our Hearts (Ps.
-132: 13-14), and the sacrifice is His body and Blood “Given for us salvation, remission of sins and eternal life to those who partake of it” (from the Liturgy of St. Basil the Great).

 After The Exodus

-1. The “Feast of the weeks” (Deut.
-16:10), which is celebrated after “"You shall count seven weeks; begin to count the seven weeks from the time you first put the sickle to the standing grain” (Deut.
+1. The “Feast of Weeks” (Deut.
+16:10) is celebrated after: “You shall count seven weeks; begin to count the seven weeks from the time you first put the sickle to the standing grain” (Deut.
 16:9).
-“The Hebrew word Sheva means seven, shavu’ah means week, and Shavuot means weeks.
-Exactly seven weeks after the first harvest of barley is the celebration of Shavuot (“weeks”), one of the three pilgrimage holidays where Jews would come to the mishkan (and later the temple) to present the firstfruits of their spring crops before the Lord.
+The Hebrew word "sheva" means seven, "shavu’ah" means week, and "Shavuot" means weeks.
+Exactly seven weeks after the first harvest of barley is the celebration of Shavuot (“weeks”), one of the three pilgrimage holidays when Jews would come to the mishkan (and later the temple) to present the first fruits of their spring crops before the Lord.
 Since Shavuot occurs on the 50th day after Passover, the Greek translators of the Torah called this day “Pentecost.”

-Christ our Lord is the first fruit “bikkurim,”as the blessed St. Paul mentioned: “But in fact Christ has been raised from the dead, the firstfruits of those who have fallen asleep” (1 Cor.
-15:20) it is the first fruit in the new land (read in Lev.
+2. Christ our Lord is the first fruit "bikkurim," as the blessed St. Paul mentioned: “But in fact Christ has been raised from the dead, the firstfruits of those who have fallen asleep” (1 Cor.
+15:20).
+It is the first fruit in the new land (Lev.
 23:9-14) “new nature” which the Israelites had landed in after the slavery (Deut.
-26:1-3) “"When you come into the land which the LORD your God gives you for an inheritance, and have taken possession of it, and live in it, you shall take some of the first of all the fruit of the ground, which you harvest from your land that the LORD your God gives you, and you shall put it in a basket, and you shall go to the place which the LORD your God will choose, to make his name to dwell there.
-And you shall go to the priest who is in office at that time, and say to him, `I declare this day to the LORD your God that I have come into the land which the LORD swore to our fathers to give us.'”
+26:1-3): “When you come into the land which the LORD your God gives you for an inheritance, and have taken possession of it, and live in it, you shall take some of the first of all the fruit of the ground, which you harvest from your land that the LORD your God gives you, and you shall put it in a basket, and you shall go to the place which the LORD your God will choose, to make his name dwell there.
+And you shall go to the priest who is in office at that time, and say to him, 'I declare this day to the LORD your God that I have come into the land which the LORD swore to our fathers to give us.'"

 1. The celebration of the Holy Fifty Days after the Resurrection also came as a shadow in the Old Testament.
-Between the offering of the first fruit and the harvest of the 50th day, “Every day (of the 49 days) which is a special blessing was recited naming exactly how many more days were left before the climactic 50th day – a jubilee of days !”
-The same ritual takes place when we celebrate the Resurrection of Christ the firstfruit of those who have fallen asleep is continued to 50 days.
-The Pentecost as the festival of the harvest is described in Ex.
-23:16 “"And you shall count from the morrow after the sabbath, from the day that you brought the sheaf of the wave offering; seven full weeks shall they be, counting fifty days to the morrow after the seventh sabbath; then you shall present a cereal offering of new grain to the LORD.
-You shall bring from your dwellings two loaves of bread to be waved, made of two tenths of an ephah; they shall be of fine flour, they shall be baked with leaven, as firstfruits to the LORD… "And when you reap the harvest of your land, you shall not reap your field to its very border, nor shall you gather the gleanings after your harvest; you shall leave them for the poor and for the stranger: I am the LORD your God."”
-(Lev.
+Between the offering of the first fruit and the harvest on the 50th day, a special blessing was recited every day (for 49 days), naming exactly how many days were left before the climactic 50th day – a jubilee of days!
+This same ritual takes place when we celebrate the Resurrection of Christ, the first fruit of those who have fallen asleep, continued for 50 days.
+Pentecost, as the festival of the harvest, is described in Exodus 23:16: "And you shall count from the morrow after the sabbath, from the day that you brought the sheaf of the wave offering; seven full weeks shall they be, counting fifty days to the morrow after the seventh sabbath; then you shall present a cereal offering of new grain to the LORD.
+You shall bring from your dwellings two loaves of bread to be waved, made of two-tenths of an ephah; they shall be of fine flour, they shall be baked with leaven, as firstfruits to the LORD...
+And when you reap the harvest of your land, you shall not reap your field to its very border, nor shall you gather the gleanings after your harvest; you shall leave them for the poor and for the stranger: I am the LORD your God" (Lev.
 23:15-22).

-“Just as a sample of the first crop of barley was waved before the altar during the festival of firstfruits, so on Shavuot a sample of the first crop of the wheat harvest was brought to the priests, baked into two loaves of leavened bread …, and then waved … before the altar as a concluding rite of the season…there is some uncertainty among Jewish sages regarding the meaning of the use of the otherwise forbidden leaven (Lev.2:11), though prophetically it is a picture of the “one new man” (composed of both Jew and Gentile) before the altar of the Lord (Eph.
-2:14).”
+Just as a sample of the first crop of barley was waved before the altar during the festival of firstfruits, so on Shavuot a sample of the first crop of the wheat harvest was brought to the priests, baked into two loaves of leavened bread, and then waved before the altar as a concluding rite of the season.
+There is some uncertainty among Jewish sages regarding the meaning of the use of the otherwise forbidden leaven (Lev.
+2:11), though prophetically it is a picture of the “one new man” (composed of both Jew and Gentile) before the altar of the Lord (Eph.
+2:14).

 Comments